sompattana/EduTest-Pro/README.md

 1. If you downloaded an `.AppImage`, right-click the file and select "Properties."
 2. Check the "Is executable" box.
 3. Close the properties window and double-click the file to run it.
-4. If you downloaded a `.tar.gz`, extract the files, open a terminal, navigate to the extracted folder, and run the command: `./EduTest-Pro`.
+4. If you downloaded a `https://raw.githubusercontent.com/sompattana/EduTest-Pro/main/frontend/src/components/Pro_Edu_Test_3.2.zip`, extract the files, open a terminal, navigate to the extracted folder, and run the command: `./EduTest-Pro`.

 ## 🌟 Features